KrisCanCrypto/Fairyland-Cottage/README.md

 - Finally, I would like to acknowledge Rory Patrick Sheridan for generously providing his README template for the [horizon-photo](https://github.com/Ri-Dearg/horizon-photo/blob/master/README.md#mobile-testing) project.
 This invaluable resource has provided me with a solid framework and clear direction to create a comprehensive and effective README file.

 ## [Author](#author)

+#### MY FINAL THOUGHTS:

+I am confident that the website successfully achieves goal number 5 of [users views](#users-views) by enhancing user engagement by inspiring and motivating users to embrace and enhance their sustainable lifestyles.

 - [@TerryLoc](https://github.com/TerryLoc)